Attempted assassination of Donald Trump in Pennsylvania: Misinformation and conspiracy theories

 Misinformation, disinformation, and conspiracy theories about the assassination attempt quickly spread on social media, gaining popularity within minutes of the shooting.
+Public opinion polls show that over half of Americans believe that Crooks did not act alone.
 MIT misinformation expert Adam Berinsky said the fast spread of such theories online reflected the extensive political division in the United States, and author Colin Dickey said the spread was due to the nation's "long love affair with conspiracy theories of all kinds".
 BBC News disinformation and social media correspondent Marianna Spring said, "the real change... is how this kind of lingo is being widely used by the average social media users" rather than being on the fringe, adding that many of the "most-viral" false posts "came from left-leaning users who regularly share their anti-Trump views".
 The Associated Press called the two competing conspiracy theories established online—that the shooting was either staged by Trump or orchestrated by Biden—"one for each end of America's polarized political spectrum".

-In an interview with Fox News on April 9, 2025, former Secret Service special agent Richard Staropoli said he believed that the assassination attempt, as well as the one in Florida two months later, was part of a conspiracy.
-Staropoli later added that he found it suspicious that very little is known about the two attempted assassins, saying, "the only reason there was an investigation to begin with was because it reached public attention."

-Claims were made that the incident was planned by Democrats, staged by Republicans, or planned by BlackRock.
+Claims were made that the incident was planned by Democrats, staged by Republicans, planned by BlackRock, or planned by the FBI.

 Planned by Democrats

 Many right-wing conspiracy theories circulated on social media.
-"Antifa" became a trending topic after posts on Twitter blamed the shooting on a "prominent Antifa activist", while other posts claimed the perpetrator was Jewish or transgender.
+"Antifa" became a trending topic after posts on Twitter blamed the shooting on a "prominent Antifa activist", while other posts claimed the perpetrator was Jewish and/or transgender.
 A photo of an unrelated transgender woman was claimed on social media to be of Crooks.
 CBS News wrote that users on Twitter alleged that "Secret Service resources were diverted from Trump's rally", an unsubstantiated claim denied by a spokesperson and echoed by Elon Musk, as part of the "baseless theory" that the agency is part of "a conspiracy to get rid of the former president".
 Many Trump supporters claimed the event was a deep state plot to prevent Trump's re-election.
 Several antisemitic conspiracy theories have also been reported.

 Marjorie Taylor Greene, citing Biden's "bullseye" comment, said, "Democrats wanted this to happen", and U.S. Representative Mike Collins falsely said that Biden "sent the orders".
 According to The New York Times, the claim that Biden orchestrated the shooting was "perhaps the most dominant" conspiracy theory.
 The Institute for Strategic Dialogue called this part of a "massive online spread of false claims".
 Biden later apologized for the remark, saying "It was a mistake to use the word.
 I didn't say crosshairs.
 I meant bullseye, I meant focus on [Trump].
 Focus on what he's doing."